Audi Q8 - Engines, performance and drive

 It’s a great motorway cruiser, but the drive isn’t as sporty as the Q8’s looks would suggest

 The Audi Q8 feels quite a lot like its Q7 stablemate on the road, which is unsurprising given the fact the two share a platform and drivetrains.
 That’s great if you’re looking for a deft and reasonably sharp handling big SUV, but not so if you’re looking for something that’s more rewarding to drive.
 The BMW X6, Porsche Cayenne and Range Rover Sport are all more obviously sporty, but given the philosophical conundrum around big ‘sporty’ SUVs at present, it’s no surprise some owners are more impressed by comfort.

 All Q8s sold in the UK come on advanced adaptive air suspension, and on its softest setting the car is softly compliant while resisting roll admirably in corners.
 The Dynamic setting is less rewarding, as although the Q8 will tackle corners with little body roll and prodigious levels of grip, the ride quality becomes distinctly rough around the edges.
 Unless you’re on perfectly smooth tarmac, it’s hard to see the advantages and the compromises are considerable.
 We also found the larger 22-inch wheels to be a little skittish at lower speeds.
 The Q8 is supremely quiet at speed, though, with barely any wind or road noise and a very well muted engine.

 Steering feel is like every other Audi, which means it offers no sense whatever of the road through the steering wheel rim, but is accurate and responsive to inputs anyway.
-The 8-speed automatic is not a dual clutch device but a torque converter gearbox, and can be a little hesitant off the line.
+The eight-speed automatic is not a dual clutch device but a torque converter gearbox, and can be a little hesitant off the line.